Royalman3d/Royalman3d/README.md

 - 👋 Hi, I’m @Royalman3d
-- 👀 I’m interested in learning python, c++ and probably assembly
+- 👀 I’m interested in learning Python, C++ and probably Assembly.
+But a bit of Rust won't kill
-- 🌱 I’m currently know python by a bit though
+- 🌱 Quite skilled in Python
 - 💞️ I’m looking to collaborate on absolutely any project cause I love to help
-- 📫 How to reach me —I dunno 🤷‍♂️
+- 📫 How to reach me at royalman3355@gmail.com 👀
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love code puns